mgunter-pivotal/pcf-hugo-workshop/content/post/lab-1d.md

 In this section we will create a backend microservice end point for cities-service.

-1. Review the documentation on link:http://docs.pivotal.io/pivotalcf/devguide/services/user-provided.html[User Provided Service Instances]
+1. Review the documentation on [User Provided Service Instances](http://docs.pivotal.io/pivotalcf/devguide/services/user-provided.html)
 2. Look for the details by running `cf cups --help`.

 3. You will need to specify the parameter citiesuri to the user defined service instance .